Health Promotion & Education

 At the University of Utah, we offer:

-- A Bachelor of Science degree with emphases in community health, consumer health, emergency medical services, and nuclear medicine technology.
+- A Bachelor of Science degree with emphases in community health, emergency medical services, and nuclear medicine technology.

 - A Master of Science degree where students learn to conduct program planning, evaluation, and research in health promotion.